rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 To give the user control over the list’s filter, you need to add a control that can alter the value of showFavoritesOnly.
 You do this by passing a binding to a toggle control.

 A binding acts as a reference to a mutable state.
 When a user taps the toggle from off to on, and off again, the control uses the binding to update the view’s state accordingly.

+#### Section 4 : Use an Observable Object for Storage

+To prepare for the user to control which particular landmarks are favorites, you’ll first store the landmark data in an observable object.

+An observable object is a custom object for your data that can be bound to a view from storage in SwiftUI’s environment.
+SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.